-Acting under a Power of Attorney does have its responsibilities and they extend beyond paying the bills.
+Acting under a Power of Attorney does have its duties and responsibilities and they extend beyond paying the bills.
 If your relative has financial assets, then you have a duty to ensure that any action you take on their behalf in respect of those assets is both in their best interests and reflects their probable wishes.

-Let’s look at investments: when you make decisions about where you should be investing your relative’s money, you must be able to prove that you have done so wisely, if ever challenged.
+When you make decisions about where you should be investing your relative’s money, you must be able to prove that you have done so wisely, if ever challenged.
 In practice, this normally means taking independent advice if your relative has significant assets to invest.
 Importantly, you should ensure any investments you make are approved by the Financial Conduct Authority and so are covered by the Financial Services Compensation Scheme (FSCS) if anything were to go wrong.

 If your relative has a short life expectancy, this must normally be reflected in your investment strategy, which usually means in practice that you should concentrate on cash investments.
 Risk is another factor: as their representative, you cannot be seen to be playing fast and loose with your relative’s money so you should err on the side of caution.